grafana/loki/docs/sources/installation/helm/migrate-from-distributed/index.md

 ### Tear Down the Old Loki Canary

-If you had previously deployed the canary via the `loki-canary` helm chart, you can now tear it down.
+If you had previously deployed the canary via the `loki-canary` Helm Chart, you can now tear it down.
 The new chart ships the canary by default and is automatically configured to scrape it.

 ### Update Flush Config On `loki-distributed` Deployment